AvisDylan/nvim-config/README.md

-# 1. Make sure to have Lazy.nvim installed before and a nerd font in your terminal
+# 1. Make sure to have a nerd font in your terminal

 # 2. Run `git clone https://github.com/AvisDylan/nvim-config ~/.config/nvim/`